intel/terraform-intel-aws-elasticache-redis/examples/redis-simple/README.md

 © Copyright 2022, Intel Corporation

-## AWS Elasticache Redis module - Existing VPC Example
+## AWS Elasticache Redis module - Simple deployment with new VPC and default configuration

-This example creates an Amazon Elasticache Redis Cluster based on Intel in an existing VPC.
+This example creates an Amazon Elasticache Redis Cluster based on Intel in a new VPC.
 This module leverages the cache.r5.large by default which is the latest Intel Xeon processor available at the time of this module publication.

 As you configure your application's environment, choose the configurations for your infrastructure that matches your application's requirements.